Pacheedaht First Nation

 The Pacheedaht First Nation (lit.
-'People of the Seafoam', formerly Pacheena) is a band government of the Nuu-chah-nulth First Nation, based near Port Renfrew on the west coast of Vancouver Island in British Columbia, Canada.
+'People of the Seafoam', formerly Pacheena) is a band government of the Nuu-chah-nulth Nation, based near Port Renfrew on the west coast of Vancouver Island in British Columbia, Canada.
 They are one of 14 Nuu-chah-nulth band governments, though they are not a member of the Nuu-chah-nulth Tribal Council.

 The government has 4 reserve lands for a total of approximately 180 hectares: Pacheena #1, Gordon River #2, Cullite #3, Queesidaquah #4.
 As of March 2025, they have 301 registered band members, though only 97 live on reserve.

 As of 2024, Pacheedaht, alongside the Ditidaht First Nation, is in stage 5 of the BC Treaty Process.
 They signed an agreement-in-principle in 2019, stating that the First Nation will have 1,897 ha of land, including former reserve land.